maunrod/lana-code-challenge/README.md

 ###### Assumptions
 * Regular expression used to define what is considered a word: [^\\p{L}]+
 * Contractions are splitted and considered as different words.
 Example: i'm -> [i,m]
+* In order to process ONLY dialogs between characters, only files within folders with suffix _characters were considered.

 #### N Longest sentences